MrudulaArunkumar/Mrudula/content/blog/_index.md

     show_sidebar_adunit: false
     text_link_label: View recent posts
     text_link_url: /blog/
-description: "This is a fully featured blog that supports categories, \ntags, series, and pagination.\n"
+description: "List of articles on my thoughts on science and summaries of articles that I read. \n"
-layout: list-sidebar
+layout: list-sidebar #check for other options in the hugo blogpost by AH
 show_author_byline: true
 show_button_links: false
 show_post_date: true